 Performance Analysis - the equalized values from the previous tax year are analyzed with ratio studies to determine the appraisal accuracy and appraisal uniformity overall and by market area within property reporting categories.
-Ratio studies are conducted in compliance with the current Standard on Ratio Studies of the International Association of Assessing Officers.
+Ratio studies are conducted in compliance with the current Standard on Ratio Studies of the International Association of

+Assessing Officers.
 Mean, median, and weighted ratios are calculated for properties in reporting categories to measure the level of appraisal accuracy.
 The mean ratio is calculated in each reappraised category to indicate the level of appraisal accuracy by property reporting category.
-In 2021, the reappraisal year, this analysis is used to develop the starting point for establishing the level and accuracy of appraisal performance.
-In 2022, the reappraisal year, this analysis is used to develop the starting point for establishing the level and accuracy of appraisal performance.
-In 2022, the reappraisal year, this analysis is used to develop the starting point for establishing the level and accuracy of appraisal performance.
-In 2021 and 2022, any reporting category that may have been excluded from reappraisal due to lack of data to support reappraisal will be tested and analyzed to arrive at an indication of uniformity or equity of existing appraisals.
+In 2023, the reappraisal year, this analysis is used to develop the starting point for establishing the level and accuracy of appraisal performance.
+In 2024, the reappraisal year, this analysis is used to develop the starting point for establishing the level and accuracy of appraisal performance.
+In 2023 and 2024, any reporting category that may have been excluded from reappraisal due to lack of data to support reappraisal will be tested and analyzed to arrive at an indication of uniformity or equity of existing appraisals.